PascalMahe/BabyNames/README.md

     Visualization 2: Is there a regional effect in the data?
 Are some names more popular in some regions?
 Are popular names generally popular across the whole country?
     Visualization 3: Are there gender effects in the data?
 Does popularity of names given to both sexes evolve consistently?
 (Note: this data set treats sex as binary; this is a simplification that carries into this assignment but does not generally hold.)
 "

+In order to run each visualisation, simply run the cells in the corresponding notebook.
+Once the graph is available you can interact with it.
+The graphs 1 and 3 both need to input a name in order to work, you can enter "jean" or "michel" for example.